esspindola/main-clean/docs/ARCHITECTURE.md

 ---

-**FrontPOSw v2.0** - Complete Architecture of Inventory and Sales Management System
+**ZatoBox v2.0** - Complete Architecture of Inventory and Sales Management System